-- 5. If BACT controls only one type of air pollutant, calculate the control cost per ton of air pollutant reduced by dividing the total annual cost (Step 3) by the annual emission reduction for the air pollutant.
-If the control cost per ton exceeds the cost effectiveness threshold, the BACT control option is not required. - 6.
-If a BACT option controls more than one type of air pollutant, calculate a Multi-Pollutant Cost Effectiveness Threshold (MCET) for the control option as defined above. - If the total annual cost, (Step 3) exceeds this MCET, the control technology or equipment under review cannot be required as BACT. - 7.
-If the control technology or equipment is not cost effective, perform the cost effectiveness analysis for the next less stringent control technology or equipment as appropriate.
+- 2. Determine annual operating cost (labor, fuel, maintenance, utilities, etc.). - 3.
+Calculate the total annual cost by summing the equivalent annual control equipment cost and the annual operating cost (Steps 1 and 2 above). - 4.
+If BACT controls only one type of air pollutant, calculate the control cost per ton of air pollutant reduced by dividing the total annual cost (Step 3) by the annual emission reduction for the air pollutant.
+If the control cost per ton exceeds the cost effectiveness threshold, the BACT control option is not required. - 5.
+If a BACT option controls more than one type of air pollutants, calculate a Multi-Pollutant Cost Effectiveness Threshold (MCET) for the control option using the process shown below.